9.3 Disposable Tools and Makeup Infection Control

 Why Disposable Tools Matter

-Examples may include cotton rounds, gauze, wooden applicators, disposable mascara wands, lip applicators, sponges, extraction supplies that are labeled single use, and certain protective items.
-The exact list can vary by state rule, school policy, product label, and service setting, but the principle is consistent.
-Once contaminated, single-use means discard.
+Disposable tools reveal whether a candidate truly understands contamination, so they appear often.
+A single-use item is designed for one client and then discarded.
+It is never saved, washed, disinfected, or returned to a clean drawer.
+Examples include cotton rounds, gauze, wooden applicators, disposable mascara wands, lip applicators, sponges, single-use extraction supplies, and certain protective items.
+The exact list varies by state rule, school policy, product label, and setting, but the principle is constant: once contaminated, single-use means discard.

-Makeup services involve high-risk transfer points.
-Eyes, lips, inflamed skin, acne lesions, and mucous membranes can carry microorganisms.
-The candidate does not need to diagnose disease to act safely.
+Makeup services have high-risk transfer points.
+Eyes, lips, inflamed skin, acne lesions, and mucous membranes can carry pathogens (disease-causing microorganisms).
+You do not need to diagnose disease to act safely.
 If an item touches a client, it is contaminated.
-If a hand touches a used applicator and then reaches into a clean product container, contamination can spread.
-If clean brushes and used brushes sit in the same cup, the setup no longer supports infection control.
+If a hand touches a used applicator then reaches into a clean jar, contamination spreads.
+If clean and used brushes share one cup, the setup no longer supports infection control.

 Clean Setup Rules

 Create a clean field before the service.
-Place clean tools together, keep trash accessible, and set up a separate area or container for used reusable tools.
+Group clean tools together, keep a covered trash container within reach, and set aside a separate area or container for used reusable tools.
 Dispense creams, liquids, and loose powders with a clean spatula or disposable implement onto a palette.
 Close containers when not in use.
 Never blow on brushes, wipe applicators on clothing, or use saliva to moisten cosmetics.
-These details can appear as tempting answer choices because they sound familiar from informal habits, but they are not professional practice.
+These habits feel familiar, which is why they appear as tempting distractors, but none is professional practice.

 Item or productSafer professional handling